 Layers of Fear’s narrative does well as a thriller in keeping the player engaged.
 Wondering what will happen next, and trying to formulate some type of profile as to the Artist’s motivation.
 I found my search for answers had me scouring every possible crevice, putting myself in his shoes, trying not to miss anything.
 This is not a game to be played with the lights on.
 With the story surrounding this man posing so many questions, causing a deluge of theories, and all set in the creepy confines of his mind.
 Layers of Fear delivers on an interactive cerebral thriller.

-Review Done on Layers of Fear for Xbox One
+Layers of Fear Review on Xbox One

 Review Code provided by Evolve PR